 These are the ingredients of a memorable story.
 Stories are easy to remember because they are logical progressions.
 Your walk up the driveway and into your house becomes a memory vehicle.
 We can visualize this routine easily.
 Our daily routine becomes a memory device on which we can add data.
 All the great Sages use compelling stories to teach principles.

-Three rules govern our memory, primacy, recency, and regressive repetition.
+Three rules govern our ability to remember: primacy, recency, and regressive repetition.
 Following these rules, you can make any information a part of your permanent memory that you can recall forever.

 The rules of primacy and recency show us it is easier to recall what we learn first and last.
 The first two items and the previous two items in a sequence are the easiest to remember.
 These are our memory bookends.
-The best practice is to break down the information into segments of 5 items or what they call an optimal chunk of data.
+The best practice is to break down the information into segments of 5 items; this is an optimal chunk of data.

 Regressive repetition is rehearing the new information on a schedule, which increases with time.
 Repeat the new data within one hour after the session.
-Repeat it one more time two hours later, followed by a refresher four hours after.
-The next day repeat the new information three times, morning, afternoon, and evening.
+Repeat it two hours later, followed by a refresher four hours later.
+The next day repeat the information three times, morning, afternoon, and evening.

 If you forget something, don’t worry.
 Review your notes, and then reinforce the data you missed by reviewing it mentally.
 The next day repeat and review the information twice.
 On the third day, review the data once.
 Skip the fourth day.
 Then mentally check the data on day five.
 This routine will make the new information a part of your permanent memory.
 Don’t worry.
 The more you use the system, the better your memory will become.